Piaget's theory of cognitive development: Relation to psychometric theories of intelligence

 Piaget's theory also aligns with another psychometric theory, namely the psychometric theory of g, general intelligence.
 Piaget designed a number of tasks to assess hypotheses arising from his theory.
 The tasks were not intended to measure individual differences and they have no equivalent in psychometric intelligence tests.
 Notwithstanding the different research traditions in which psychometric tests and Piagetian tasks were developed, the correlations between the two types of measures have been found to be consistently positive and generally moderate in magnitude. g is thought to underlie performance on the two types of tasks.
 It has been shown that it is possible to construct a battery consisting of Piagetian tasks that is as good a measure of g as standard IQ tests.

 Challenges to Piagetian stage theory

 Piagetian accounts of development have been challenged on several grounds.
 First, as Piaget himself noted, development does not always progress in the smooth manner his theory seems to predict.
 Décalage, or progressive forms of cognitive developmental progression in a specific domain, suggest that the stage model is, at best, a useful approximation.
 Furthermore, studies have found that children may be able to learn concepts and capability of complex reasoning that supposedly represented in more advanced stages with relative ease (Lourenço & Machado, 1996, p.
 145).
 More broadly, Piaget's theory is "domain general," predicting that cognitive maturation occurs concurrently across different domains of knowledge (such as mathematics, logic, and understanding of physics or language).
 Piaget did not take into account variability in a child's performance notably how a child can differ in sophistication across several domains.

+Piaget’s theory has been challenged through research studies on a child’s cognitive development such as the habituation paradigm.
+Many infants possess “core knowledge” which allow them to have an innate understanding for how things around them work.
+Infants were found to have coherence (objects move in one piece), continuity (objects follow continuous paths), and contact (objects do not move without being touched).
+In an experiment conducted by Renée Baillargeon, three month old infants were tested to see if they were surprised when a board fell downward and appeared to pass through a ball hidden behind it.
+These infants were shocked and confused, despite their ages not aligning with the eight months proposed by Piaget.
+Thus, it was found that the way in which children learn about the world is not strictly confined through different age groups.